Coronavirus: Germany planning evacuation of its citizens in China | DW | 27.01.2020

 Germany may evacuate its citizens from China because of the spreading coronavirus, Foreign Minister Heiko Maas has said.
 He also urged Germans not to make any "unnecessary trips" to China.

-Germany is considering joining other western countries in evacuating people from China as the deadly coronavirus claims more victims.
+Germany is planning to join other western countries in evacuating people from China as the deadly coronavirus claims more victims.

 "We are checking and preparing for all options, that means we are also considering a possible evacuation of all those willing to leave," Foreign Minister Heiko Maas said at a press conference with EU High Representative Josep Borrell in Berlin.

-The number of German citizens currently in the city was estimated to be "in double figures," Maas said.
-The DPA news agency has reported that there are around 90 Germans living in Wuhan.

-A consular team is being sent from Beijing to Wuhan, where the virus broke out, this evening to meet Germans in the area.
+A consular team is being sent from Beijing to Wuhan, where the virus broke out, this evening to get an idea of the situation on the ground.

-Maas also said that a government crisis management team was about to meet this afternoon in his ministry to discuss further steps, with experts from the Robert Koch Institute, Germany's leading public health body.
+Maas also said that a government crisis management team is currently meeting in his ministry to discuss further steps, with experts from the Robert Koch Institute, Germany's leading public health body, being consulted.

 "All citizens should keep up with the Foreign Ministry travel advice, which is being updated daily," he added.
 "Travelers should consider delaying or canceling non-essential journeys to China."